maforget/epubfixer/trunk/ePubFixer/readme.txt

 - Resize the Cover so that it fits the screen of your eReader.
 	- Note that this has been tested on the Kobo Touch, it resizes the cover in a way that will have the Kobo created a cover without borders, but it might look weird in other viewer like calibre, etc (because it forces a Screen of 800 X 600)
 - Update all will use the selected settings for all the book that where selected, useful too update multiple covers at once.
+- Note that if the Cover is not explicitly set inside the opf file, it will use the first file in the book.
+(You can set it in the Add window)

 Nigol